METALS-Aluminium price rises as Qatalum initiates production shutdown

 By Polina Devitt

-LONDON, March 3 (Reuters) - Aluminium rose on Tuesday as traders remained alert to supply risks from the Middle East amid the U.S. and Israeli air war against Iran spilling into neighbouring countries.
+LONDON, March 3 (Reuters) - The price of aluminium rose on Tuesday after Norsk Hydro's (NHYKF) joint venture in Qatar initiateda shutdown of its aluminium production, as the U.S. and Israeli war with Iran spilled into neighbouring countries.

-Meanwhile, available aluminium stocks in the LME-registered warehouses fell to 375,525 tons, lowest level since September, after 45,325 tons of fresh cancellations in Malaysia's Port Klang, daily LME data showed.
+Available aluminium stocks in the LME-registered warehouses fell to 375,525 tons, the lowest level since September, after 45,325 tons of fresh cancellations in Malaysia's Port Klang, daily LME data showed.
+Copper lost 1.5% to $12,909 a ton after hitting $12,722, its lowest price since February 19, as the U.S. dollar extended gains with the spike in energy prices and no end to hostilities in sight.
+A selloff in stocks and government bonds deepened, while precious metals were down sharply.

 In general the bond market is volatile, and fixed income securities carry interest rate risk.
 (As interest rates rise, bond prices usually fall, and vice versa.
 This effect is usually more pronounced for longer-term securities.)
 Fixed income securities also carry inflation risk and credit and default risks for both issuers and counterparties.
 Unlike individual bonds, most bond funds do not have a maturity date, so avoiding losses caused by price volatility by holding them until maturity is not possible.